Featured musicians, soloists, composers and staff

 Dwayne S. Milburn was born in Baltimore and came to Los Angeles in 1983 and earned a Bachelor of Fine Arts degree in Composition and Music Education at UCLA.

-For three years Milburn was the Director of Cadet Music and the Glee Club at West Point and in 1993 he joined the U.S. Army, serving as Bandmaster of the Continental Army Band and the U.S. Army Band “Pershing’s Own.”
+After graduation from UCLA, he was Director of Cadet Music at West Point and starting in 1990 attended the Cleveland Institute of Music, earning a degree in Orchestral Conducting.
+In 1993 he joined the U.S. Army, serving as Associate Bandmaster of the Continental Army Band and the U.S. Army Band “Pershing’s Own.”
 In 1999 he was named Director of the U.S. Army Europe Soldier’s Chorus in Heidelberg, Germany, and later, Commander and Conductor of the Army Ground Forces Band at Fort McPherson, Georgia.

-From 2005–2009, while on leave from the Army, he completed a Ph.D. in Music Composition at UCLA, during which time he was Assistant Conductor of The Choir of St. Matthew’s Parish and Composer-in-Residence for St. Matthew’s Music Guild.
-His Water Scenes for Clarinet and Chamber Orchestra may be heard on the orchestra’s CD, Music from the Left Coast.
+From 2004–2009, while on leave from the Army, he completed a Ph.D. in Music Composition at UCLA, during which time he was Assistant Conductor of The Choir of St. Matthew’s Parish and Composer-in-Residence for St. Matthew’s Music Guild.
+His composition, Water Scenes for Clarinet and Chamber Orchestra, may be heard on the orchestra’s CD, Music from the Left Coast.

-Upon reentering the Armed Forces in 2009, he directed the U.S. Army Field Band and was Army Bands Liaison Officer to U.S. Army Central Command in the Middle East.
-Having achieved the rank of Lieutenant Colonel, he is presently Commander and Conductor of the U.S. Army Europe Band and Chorus in Sembach, Germany.
+Upon reentering the Armed Forces in 2010, he directed the U.S. Army Field Band and was Army Bands Liaison Officer to U.S. Army Central Command in the Middle East.
+Having achieved the rank of Lieutenant Colonel, he recently retired as Commander and Conductor of the U.S. Army Europe Band and Chorus in Sembach, Germany.

-Units under his direction have performed at the 2016 Royal Edinburgh Military Tattoo and D-Day commemorations at Normandy, have toured in France, Italy, and the Netherlands, and have appeared at hundreds of Army-sponsored events throughout Central Europe.
+Units under his direction have performed at the 2016 Royal Edinburgh Military Tattoo and D-Day commemorations at Normandy, have toured in France, Italy, and the Netherlands, and have appeared at hundreds of Army-sponsored events throughout Central Europe, the Balkans, Baltic States, and Turkey.

 Dwayne is active as a composer, conductor, and adjudicator.
 He has received commissions from the instrumental programs at UCLA, University of North Texas, Indiana University of Pennsylvania, and the University of Wisconsin-Milwaukee.
 His choral and wind ensemble works are published by Alfred, Kjos and Ludwig Masters.